 Although Messina is both the capital and the largest city by population of the province of the same name, it is not the main tourist attraction.
-Unlike, say, Taormina and the Aeolian Islands, the city has only a small stretch of beach and, moreover, everything outside the center is disorderly and fairly polluted.
+Unlike Taormina and the Aeolian Islands, the city has only a small stretch of beach while everything outside the center is disorderly and fairly polluted.

 Messina city guide

 Tourist office: Palazzo Satellite, piazza della Repubblica – 98100 Messina (tel. +39 090 7723704 or 090 7723701.
 Province: The former province of Messina is now called Città Metropolitana di Messina.
 Region: Sicily.

 By car/public transportation